 Use sidelight for food and backlight for drinks, that’s what I would usually advise, at least for beginners.
 Always turn off the big light above the kitchen table, it doesn’t do you any favours.
 If you’re in a restaurant, look for a table close to the window so the daylight is stronger than the restaurant lights.
 Harsh direct sun can look great, but I’d say it’s more of an advanced thing.

 If you have no daylight, you might want to check out artificial lighting for food photography, but don’t even try with the big light on the kitchen ceiling, believe me.
+I will talk about my artificial light setup later in this blogpost.

 - Focus on what makes it tasty